 5. Changes of names, only with the agreement of the FIE and only for reasons of ‘force majeure’, can only be made at the latest up to 24 hours before the start of each event.

-Entries by name for Senior and Junior World Cup competitions, Grand Prix competitions, Satellite competitions, World Cup team competitions and Zonal senior and junior Championships.
+Entries by name for Senior and Junior World Cup competitions, Grand Prix competitions, Satellite competitions, Junior and Senior World Cup team competitions and Zonal senior and junior Championships.

 o.54 1.
 The entry of the names of the fencers and all possible replacements, and the entry of teams, must be made via the FIE website 7 days before the competition at the latest (midnight Lausanne time).